troyjr/datasci-getting-and-cleaning-data/README.md

 The function does not write a csv to disk, but returns a data.frame variable which can be used to write a csv (eg, with write.csv) or manipulated further.

+The code is heavily commented and makes use of several helper functions written for this purpose.